SyncfusionExamples/how-to-protect-worksheets-in-the-angular-spreadsheet-component/README.md

 # How to Protect Worksheets in the Angular Spreadsheet Component

-A quick-start project that helps you protect and unprotect a worksheet/workbook with a password in the Syncfusion Angular Spreadsheet component.
-This project contains code to lock cells in a sheet, to enable or disable this feature, use the isProtected property.
+A quick-start project that helps you protect or unprotect a worksheet and workbook with a password in the Syncfusion Angular Spreadsheet component.
+This project contains code to lock cells in a sheet.
+To enable or disable this feature, use the isProtected property.
 You can also protect a sheet by using the protectSheet method.

 Refer to the protection documentation for the Syncfusion Angular Spreadsheet component: https://ej2.syncfusion.com/angular/documentation/spreadsheet/protect-sheet